hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![The CHIF driver](/img/chifdriver.png "The CHIF driver")

 This driver is packaged with the HPE applications that require it and should never been imported or manipulated manually.

-The following screenshot
+## When